What is a head-up display, or HUD?

 The modern driver is discovering something fighter pilots have long known to be true: head-up displays are a great piece of technology

-That’s not something that can be said of the head-up display, or HUD.
-A large number of cars can be specified with a HUD, from the luxurious Lexus RX to the humble Mazda CX-3.
+A large number of cars can be specified with a head-up display (or HUD), from the luxurious Lexus RX to the humble Mazda CX-3.
 Unless you’ve recently left the air force, you might not be familiar with what a HUD is and how it works.
 It’s also worth knowing that not all HUDs are created equal: there are two main types, and one is generally considered superior to the other.
 This guide gives you the heads up on HUDs.

 What is a head-up display?

 A head-up display is a projector that beams essential driver information into your field of view, so that it appears superimposed on the road ahead in mid-air.
-Although this may sound distracting, HUDs are carefully designed to be almost invisible when they’re not being looked at directly.
+Although having a light beamed onto the windscreen may sound distracting, the information and its positioning have been carefully designed to be harmonious with your view ahead rather than cause any issues.

 Head-up displays were originally developed for military use during the Second World War.
 The system was viewed with scepticism at first, but it soon caught on.
 Air chiefs noticed that pilots using a HUD to control their weapons had more attention to spare on actually flying their planes – essentially because they were able to keep their ‘heads up’, rather than having to glance down frequently at ancillary gauges and dials.